Stacey Willis, OTD, BSOT, OTR/LDean & Program Director

 Dr. Billock began her occupational therapy professional life in adult rehabilitation.
 She soon discovered her passion for teaching and was on the faculty at Loma Linda University for 14 years where she taught history, theoretical perspectives on occupation, spirituality, wellness, geriatrics, research, and neuroscience.

 She received her Bachelors of Occupational Therapy from Loma Linda University, Master of Arts in Occupational Therapy and a PhD in Occupational Science both from the University of Southern California.
-Upon graduating from USC she received the Creativity in Occupational Therapy Award as well as the Penelope Richardson Award.
+Upon graduating from USC with her MA she received the Creativity in Occupational Therapy Award and the Penelope Richardson Award for her PhD.
 Dr. Billock's dissertation research looked at women's experiences of spirituality through occupation.
-She has presented at numerous national and international occupational therapy and occupational science conferences as well as authored a chapter on personal beliefs and spirituality in Willard and Spackman's Occupational Therapy 11th and 12th editions.
+She has presented at numerous national and international occupational therapy and occupational science conferences as well as authored a chapter on personal beliefs and spirituality in Willard and Spackman's Occupational Therapy 11th, 12th, and 13th editions.

-In addition to teaching at WCU, Dr. Billock works as an artist and maker utilizing clay, wood, leather, and wool in her creations.
-Her husband and two elementary school aged children bring joy and lots of activity to her days.
+In addition to teaching at WCU, Dr. Billock is an artist and maker utilizing clay, wood, leather, and wool in her creations.
+Her husband and two teenage children bring joy and activity to her days.
 She also actively pursues her leisure interests including hiking, reading, working out, cooking, home improvement and spending time with friends in the mountains.

-Lisa loves sewing, gardening, college football and animals — specifically her two black Labs, Chihuahua and one white kitty.
+Lisa loves sewing, gardening, stained glass, college football and animals — specifically her fur babies.